MartinaLH/mds_case/data/assignment_results.md

 The common eligibility criteria for Duchenne Muscular Dystrophy trials are:

-Based on the analysis of the clinical trials data for Duchenne Muscular Dystrophy (DMD), here are the common eligibility criteria:
+Based on the clinical trial data provided for Duchenne Muscular Dystrophy (DMD), here is an analysis of common eligibility criteria:

 1. **Common Inclusion Criteria:**
-   - **Gender and Age:** Predominantly male participants, with age ranges typically from 1 month to 18 years, though some studies include older participants up to 55 years.
+   - **Gender and Age:** Most trials require male participants, with age ranges typically starting from as young as 1 month to 18 years, depending on the specific study cohort.
-   - **Diagnosis:** Confirmed diagnosis of DMD through genetic testing, often specifying mutations amenable to exon skipping (e.g., exons 44, 50, 51).
+   - **Diagnosis Confirmation:** A confirmed diagnosis of DMD through genetic testing is essential.
+This often includes specific mutations in the dystrophin gene, such as those amenable to exon skipping.
-   - **Functional Status:** Ability to perform specific motor tasks, such as walking independently or completing the Time to Stand Test (TTSTAND) within a certain time.
+   - **Functional Ability:** Participants often need to demonstrate specific motor abilities, such as the ability to walk independently or perform certain motor tests like the Time to Stand Test (TTSTAND) or 6-Minute Walk Test (6MWT).
-   - **Stable Medication Use:** Stable dose of corticosteroids for a specified period (usually 3 to 12 months) prior to study entry.
+   - **Stable Medication Regimen:** Many trials require participants to be on a stable dose of corticosteroids for a specified period (e.g., 12 weeks) before the study begins.
-   - **Cardiac Function:** Adequate cardiac function, often defined by left ventricular ejection fraction (LVEF) thresholds (e.g., ≥40% or ≥45%).

 2. **Common Exclusion Criteria:**
-   - **Infections and Comorbidities:** Active viral infections, significant comorbidities such as cardiomyopathy, or other clinically significant illnesses.
+   - **Infections and Comorbidities:** Active infections (e.g., HIV, Hepatitis B/C) or significant comorbid conditions (e.g., severe cardiomyopathy, uncontrolled diabetes) are common exclusion factors.
-   - **Previous Treatments:** Prior treatment with gene therapy, exon-skipping therapies, or investigational drugs within a specified timeframe before the study.
+   - **Previous Treatments:** Prior treatment with gene therapy, exon-skipping drugs, or investigational drugs within a certain timeframe before the study often leads to exclusion.
-   - **Laboratory Abnormalities:** Abnormal laboratory values, such as elevated liver enzymes or impaired renal function.
+   - **Laboratory Abnormalities:** Clinically significant abnormal lab values, such as elevated liver enzymes or impaired renal function, can exclude participants.
-   - **Respiratory Function:** Severe respiratory impairment, often defined by forced vital capacity (FVC) thresholds (e.g., <40%).
-   - **Surgical History:** Recent major surgery or planned surgery that could interfere with study participation.
+   - **Respiratory and Cardiac Function:** Poor respiratory function (e.g., FVC < 35%) or cardiac function (e.g., LVEF < 40%) are typical exclusion criteria.

 3. **Age Ranges Typically Studied:**
-   - Most studies focus on children and adolescents, with common age ranges from 4 to 18 years.
-Some studies include infants as young as 1 month and adults up to 55 years.
+   - Trials often focus on children and adolescents, with age ranges from as young as 1 month to 18 years.
+Some studies include adults up to 55 years, particularly for non-ambulatory cohorts or specific interventions.

 4. **Biomarker or Diagnostic Requirements:**
-   - Genetic confirmation of DMD, often specifying mutations amenable to exon skipping.
+   - Genetic testing to confirm DMD diagnosis is a standard requirement.
+This includes identifying specific mutations in the dystrophin gene.
-   - Cardiac assessments such as echocardiograms to evaluate LVEF.
+   - Some trials require specific cardiac or respiratory function tests, such as echocardiograms or spirometry, to assess eligibility.
-   - Muscle function tests like the 6-Minute Walk Test (6MWT) or TTSTAND.

 5. **Treatment History Requirements:**
-   - Stable use of corticosteroids for a specified period before study entry.
+   - Participants are often required to have been on a stable dose of corticosteroids for a certain period before the study.
-   - Exclusion of participants who have received gene therapy or other investigational treatments within a certain timeframe prior to the study.
+   - Exclusion of participants who have received certain treatments, such as gene therapy or exon-skipping drugs, within a specified timeframe before the study.

-These criteria are designed to ensure participant safety and the integrity of the study results by selecting a relatively homogeneous study population.
+These criteria ensure that participants are suitable for the specific interventions being tested and help maintain the safety and integrity of the clinical trials.

 ## Assignment 5 and 6